 Her second novel of Maine historical fiction, "Granite Hearts," builds on the families introduced in her first story.
 Her inspiration, the construction of Fort Knox along the Penobscot River near Bangor, Maine in the mid 1800's ending with the outcome of the American Civil War.

 The final installment in the “Maine at Heart” trilogy, Beneath Mackerel Skies picks up where Granite Hearts left off and circles back to Smytheville where the story began with The Spruce Gum Box.
 An epic tale, the series spans several generations and decades of life along the rustic and emerging historic coastline of Maine.

 Throughout the writing process, the author drew upon stories and people from her childhood, research on her husband's family in northern Maine along with her varied background in a number of artistic endeavors.
 She has a BA in Art and Education and has worked as a teacher, designer, colorist, small business owner, photographer and watercolor artist.
 She is also a published poet and believes that bits and pieces of it all, combined with raising her family and her inate appreciation of nature, were all the ingredients needed to fulfill her lifelong goal of writing a book.
 At seventy-two years young, she achieved her goal in 2010, followed by the sequel on her 74th in 2012.

-Native of New England, Elizabeth (Betty) now lives in Eastern PA with Cal, her husband of over 54
+Native of New England, Elizabeth (Betty) now lives in Eastern PA with her husband, Cal.